Best Interests of the Child: What Truly Matters in Divorce

 - Keeping appropriate boundaries with regards to discussions with the children and understanding it is not in the child’s best interest to talk about one another in front of the kids, speak negatively about one another to the kids and/or relay messages through the kids.

 Here at Mello & Pickering, LLP we have seen how much good can come from parents who implement these sorts of techniques.
 Rather than seeing children regress or withdraw, parents who continue to co-parent through their divorce see their children continue to thrive.
 The Courts and therapists alike agree: it is and always will be about what is in the best interest of the child.
-With over 28 years combined experience, we can help you and your children through the process of your divorce.
+With 40 years combined experience, we can help you and your children through the process of your divorce.
 We understand the importance of making sure children are safe and happy and as such, make it our top priority to help make the divorce process as smooth as possible for our clients and their children alike.